BYOND/byond-maven-parent/README.md

 byond-maven-parent
 ==================

-A maven parent POM for BYOND organisation maven projects.
+A maven parent POM for BYOND organization maven projects.